Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 In Conclusion

 There are many things that parrots can eat from our home kitchens, but mushrooms may not be one of them.
 Some parrots might be fine after eating small amounts of mushrooms as snacks occasionally.
 However, if you are in any doubt, it is best to simply avoid feeding mushrooms to your parrot altogether.
 Which types of fruits and vegetables do you prefer feeding your parrot, and which ones do you avoid?
-Let us know your thoughts about parrots and mushrooms in our comments section.
+Let us know your thoughts about parrots and mushrooms in the comments.

-Featured Image Credit by Engin, Akyurt, Pixabay
+Featured Image Credit: Engin, Akyurt, Pixabay

 Our vets